Sharing the National Collection

 The Sharing the National Collection initiative is designed for long-term loan requests.
 Short-term loans can be considered via our ongoing outward loans program.

-- Conservation (to enable the work to travel), packing and outgoing freight.
+- conservation (to enable the work of art to travel), packing and outgoing freight

-- A range of support materials (that may include branding, any available high-resolution image for the work, media release, curatorial and front-of-house notes to support visitor engagement).
+- a range of support materials (that may include branding, any available high-resolution image for the work of art, media release, curatorial and front-of-house notes to support visitor engagement)

-- Insurance cover (in transit and while in the custody of the partner institution) for the full value of the artwork.
+- insurance cover (in transit and while in the custody of the partner institution) for the full value of the work of art.

 A range of other support is available for institutions who may need it in order to participate in this initiative, including copyright assistance, installation support and curatorial advice.